evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

   <p>Figure 9: Calculating distance from a star in the third ring to the galactic center and the angle between two neighbours.</p>
 </div>

-Next, we use `numberOfStarsInOneRing` function to calculate the total number of stars in the current ring.
-We also need an angle between two neighbouring stars in the same ring, in radians (Fig. 9).
-Since there are `numberOfStars` stars and the full ring in 2π radians, the angle between two stars is `2π / numberOfStars`:
+We will later need an angle between two neighbouring stars in the same ring, in radians (Fig. 9).
+To calculate it, we first use `numberOfStarsInOneRing` function to get the total number of stars in the current ring.
+Next, we use the fact that the angle of the full ring is 360 degrees, or 2π radians.
+This means that the angle between two adjacent stars is `2π / numberOfStars`:

 ```JavaScript
 // Find number of stars in the ring